mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

 5. Select your service from the list of all providers.
 Your service will be prefixed with `[test]`.
    <kbd>![](images/setup_instructions/phone_project.png)</kbd>

+6. If your account was already linked, you will be asked if you want to reconnect or unlink your account.
+   Select "Reconnect account".

-6. Log in to your service.
+7. Log in to your service.
 The username and password are the ones you specified in the configuration node.\
    <kbd>![](images/setup_instructions/phone_login.png)</kbd>